 RESTRICTION ON LEGAL REPRESENTATION

 Where Copyright Agency has agreed to bear the costs of an external expert, the parties shall communicate with the external expert directly and may not be represented by a lawyer at any hearing or meeting with the mediator/external expert.

 Copyright Agency’s Disputes Officer may, at his or her discretion, request each disputing member to submit a statutory declaration setting out relevant information supporting their claim.
 A copy of any such statutory declaration/s will be provided to each disputing member.
 Where the parties have already submitted statutory declarations at earlier stages, and where neither party has indicated that new and relevant information is available, the Board may elect to rely on the earlier statutory declarations.

 The external expert will inform members of the process and of any additional information or submissions he or she may require.
 The external expert will submit a written decision and reasons for that decision to the Board for consideration.

 The Board may, at its discretion, adopt and implement the recommendations of the external expert.

 Copyright Agency will advise the members of the Board’s decision.
 Unless either party provides Copyright Agency with evidence of the commencement of legal proceedings within two (2) months of receiving notice of the Board’s decision, Copyright Agency will distribute the disputed allocations in accordance with its decision.

-Copyright Agency’s Board may at its discretion elect to roll over allocations that have been in dispute for over ten years where it is satisfied that the parties have not made a bona fide effort to resolve the dispute.
+Copyright Agency’s Board may at its discretion elect to roll over allocations that have been in dispute from 1 December 2017 for four years or more.
+The Board may elect to roll over allocations that were in dispute on 1 December 2017 if the dispute arose more than ten years ago and the Board is satisfied that the parties have not made a bona fide effort to resolve the dispute.

 Copyright Agency will regularly undertake an internal audit of its disputes handling process in line with the Australian standards.